DontBelieveMe/nx-build/README.md

 ## Roadmap
  - Currently there are a few items that I believe are important to getting the project in a minimum usable state.
- - Be able to specify generator from command line (whilst it seems critical this is not supported currently :/)
  - Visual Studio project generation
  - Allowing a structure that supports 'subprojects' or adding external `nx-build` projects.
    - Like CMakes `add_directory` function